ibm-cloud-docs/account/faqs-account.md

   2. Select the user.
   3. From the VPN subnets section, click the **Edit** icon ![Edit icon](../icons/icon_write.svg "Edit") to enter a new VPN password.
   5. Click **Apply**.

+## What can I do if I forget my password?
+{: #forgot-password}
+{: faq}

+If you don't remember your password for your IBMid and can't log in to {{site.data.keyword.Bluemix_notm}}, you can reset your password using our [automated system](https://www.ibm.com/account/reg/us-en/reset-password){: external}.

 ## Can I remove my personal data from {{site.data.keyword.Bluemix_notm}}?
 {: #remove-pi}